IN THE SUPREME COURT OF BRITISH COLUMBIA

 predecessor rule in Teichroab v.
 Poyner, 2008 BCSC 1130, at para.
 24,

 to be persuasive, and I intend to follow it.
-That decision held that a “further
+That decision held that a further

-examination” for the purposes of s-s.
+examination for the purposes of s-s.
 2 means an examination in

-one previously ordered under s-s.
+addition to one previously ordered under s-s.
 (1).
 However, the more

 closely a previous Part 7 report resembles an IME under this Rule, the less